wp-plugins/lazy-widget-loader/readme.txt

 You can choose which widgets should be loaded like that, by default the plugin does not “impose” itself on any widget.
 You may also choose to display a throbber while the content of a widget is loaded.

+__Feedback__ is welcome!
+If you need help, have problems, want to leave feedback or want to provide constructive criticism, please do so here at the [Lazy Widget Loader plugin page](http://www.itthinx.com/plugins/lazy-widget-loader).

+Please try to solve problems there before you rate this plugin or say it doesn't work.
+There goes a _lot_ of work into providing you with free quality plugins!
+Please appreciate that and help with your feedback.
+Thanks!

+[Follow me on Twitter](http://twitter.com/itthinx) for updates on this and other plugins.

 = Advanced lazy loading integration =

 The Lazy Widget Loader can take advantage of the *advanced asynchronous loading* mechanism provided by the [Itthinx LazyLoader](http://www.itthinx.com/plugins/itthinx-lazyloader) for content and widgets.